davidc6/cs-knowledge/notes/linux.md

   - Desktop environment (GNOME, XFCE, ect.)
   - Window manager - manages how display server displays windows

+## Fundamental concepts

+### Directories

+- `/usr` - general user system-wide applications / programs are stored here
+  - `/sbin` - Non-essential standard system binaries that are used by the system administrator
+  - `/bin` - Contains most of the executables that are not required for booting up the system
+  - `/local` - locally installed software and files are located here and are used by the local administrator (not available to other users on machine);
+    updates to distro will not overwrite any software here.
+- `/dev` - special device files for all the devices.
+  - `/sda1` - `sd` the  way Linux (Unix'es) names its drives. sd - from the old days of scsi which became a catch-all case for anything that stores devices.
+    `a` find order. `1` is the partition on the device. `/dev/sda5` - 5th
+    partition on the first drive.
+  - `/loop` - not real device that makes file accessible as a block device.
+  - `/null` - blackhole, anything written into it gets discarded
+- `/proc/<pid>` - virtual file system, process information pseudo-file system.
+  Process information can found here.
+- `/var` - this is where data that is changed when the system is running normally located.
+  - `/var/lib` - files that change while system is running normally

 ### User space and kernel space

 - Modern OSs' virtual memory is normally segmented into user space and kernel space for memory and hardware protection